secureworks/aristotle/README.rst

    string.

 The following keys support the ``>``, ``<``, ``>=``, and ``<=`` operators
-in the filter string; they must come between the key and value, and after the space that separates the key and value.
+in the filter string to specify, respectively, "greater than", "less than", "greater than or equal to", and "less than or equal to"; they must come between the key and value, and after the space that separates the key and value:

 -  ``sid``
 -  ``cve``